 The capital of Hawaii is home to one of the oldest Chinatowns in the hemisphere.
 Take a stroll through this area to discover beautiful of landmarks like the Iolani Palace and Hawaii Theater Center.
 This part of Honolulu is considered to be a hub for arts and culture, with plenty of indie art galleries.

 Honolulu’s Chinatown also has beautiful Buddhist temples like the Buddhist Kuan Yin Temple.
-There are numerous dim sum, noodle, and pastry shops that you can grab during the day, while seeing the unique produce and dry goods found only in Chinatown.
+There are numerous dim sum, noodle, and pastry shops that you won’t want to miss during the day, while seeing the unique produce and dry goods found only in Chinatown.
 Visit here to find some of the best cheap eats on the island.

 Check out more things to do in Honolulu.